Yiltan/lightweight-cuda-mpi-profiler/README.md

 # lightweight-cuda-mpi-profiler

-A Lightweight CUDA-Aware MPI Profiler
+A Lightweight CUDA-Aware MPI Profiler built using the PMPI interface.